Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection: Conclusions

 In \cref{sec:theory_ORF}, we first reviewed the theory behind the astrometric detection of SGWB and derived {for the first time} fully covariant, analytical expressions for the kinematic dipole ORFs of the auto-correlation of the astrometric deflections, as well as their cross-correlation with pulsar timing residuals.
 Our expressions allowed us to manifestly visualise the sensitivity of the astrometric and PTA setups to the SGWB properties, as a function of the locations of monitored objects.

 In \cref{sec:forecasts} we studied the sensitivity of the astrometric and PTA setups to the SGWB, focusing on the measurement of the SGWB amplitude, spectral tilt and the magnitude of the kinematic dipole anisotropy.
 In \cref{sec:Astrometry_estimator} we derived optimal estimators for SGWB monopole and dipole measurements in this context, built in terms of quadratic combinations of the astrometric deflections.
 We used these formulas to forecast the sensitivity of astrometry to the SGWB monopole and dipole, assuming a large number of stars uniformly distributed across the sky.
 In~\cref{sec:PTA_AstrometryForecast}, we analysed the joint PTA-Astrometry setup and showed that cross-correlating PTA and Astrometry data could tighten the constraints on SGWB obtained from PTA data alone.
 We used Fisher forecasts to calculate the sensitivity to the SGWB amplitude, spectral shape and dipole, finding that an astrometric survey with $0.01$ mas astrometric precision and the typical number of sources and cadence of Gaia could lead to noticeable improvements over current PTA only SGWB constraints.
-Improvements on the PTA constraints can be quite useful, since tighter constraints on the SGWB parameters can be used to rule out models and potentially distinguish between and astrophysical or cosmological signal.
+Improvements on the PTA constraints can be quite useful, since tighter constraints on the SGWB parameters can be used to rule out models and potentially distinguish between and astrophysical or cosmological signal. {Reaching the level of sensitivity required to detect the CMB level kinematic dipole anisotropy in the SGWB is likely to require both futuristic PTA experiments such as SKA, as well as futurustic astrometric surveys.}

 The flood of upcoming data from PTA and astrometry experiments presents both challenges and opportunities.
 The possibility of a joint PTA-astrometry data analysis will hold exciting potential since cross-correlations between timing residuals and astrometric deflections could be leveraged to deliver tighter SGWB constraints compared to either of the experiments alone.
 Thus, developing efficient implementations of joint PTA-astrometry analysis will be crucial for harnessing the power of these cross-correlations.
 It would also be interesting to further explore such synergies in the context of general SGWB anisotropies and study their detectability.
 We leave such pursuits to future work.